southernins/build-tool/README.md

 Then run `composer update` or `composer install` as needed.

+    php artisan list
+should then show the following dcommands

+    build
+    build:dev
+    build:prod

 ## Usage

 once installed a build can be created by running the following.